WafaNourelhouda/Data-analysis-projects/README.md

 3. **Scheduled Monitoring**: The script runs every day (86400 seconds) to check for any price changes, logging the data automatically.
 4. **Email Alerts**: If the price drops below a certain level, the script sends you an email (because who doesn’t like getting discounts in their inbox?)!

----

-This project is an example of how automation can save you time and effort.
-By continuously monitoring prices and sending alerts when the price is right, I’ve created a tool that makes shopping easier and faster.
-Plus, it's a great demonstration of **web scraping** and **data automation** in action!

----

 ## How It Works:

 - **Scraping**: The script grabs the product title and price from the Amazon page.